18 Jul 2023

 What does this mean for an assurance scheme Participant’s current RED II assurance?

-The final outcome isn’t yet clear, although there is a risk that Participants in UK RED II schemes will not be able to supply the domestic and European market after December 2023.
+The final outcome isn’t yet clear, although there is a risk that Participants in UK RED II schemes would not be able to supply the domestic and European market in future.

 What are the possible outcomes?